 Are you feeling stuck?
 Perhaps you indulged a little more then you wanted to this summer season and are feeling guilty.
 Maybe you can’t seem to take off those stubborn 10 lbs or its possible you find yourself feeling frustrated because you can’t seem to stick with a weight loss plan that has lasting results.

 Don’t panic!
 Here are some simple steps to help you get started:

 Set a Goal

 Get clear on what you want to achieve.
 Think about how you want to feel and be specific.
 Declaring that you want to lose weight is not specific enough.
 Perhaps you want to feel better about your body or fit into a pair of jeans better.
 The more specific you are, the better.
 Once your intention is clear write it down and post it somewhere you will see it everyday.
 For example: “By the end of December I want to feel more physically fit and be able to fit into my size 8 jeans”

 What are you going to do to achieve your goal?
 Now you’ll want to create a positive action step in achieving this goal.
 If you want to feel more physically fit, then it would make sense to take action in the form of movement.
-For example: “Starting on Sept.
-9th I will perform cardio activity 4 times per week for at least 30 minutes and practice yoga 2 times per week” (Obviously you’ll want to pick a form of movement you enjoy!)
+For example: “Starting on Nov.
+9th I will perform cardio activity 4 times per week for at least 30 minutes and practice yoga 2 times per week” Make sure you make your goal achievable for you!
+What is realistic for you?

 We all have excuses.
 The most common ones being, I don’t have time, it’s never going to work so why bother.
 I am too fat anyway.
 It’s really hard for me to lose weight.
 The list goes on and on.
 I encourage you to think of all your most common excuses.
 Write them down and make a list.
 Then call yourself out on them.
 Excuses are just our own way of self-sabotage and they hold us back.
 If we keep using excuses to hold us back we will continue to stay stuck.